andylcy2000/MakeNTU-Project/README.md

 ### Others

 Image Calibration:
 Images are often subject to [perspective distortion](https://en.wikipedia.org/wiki/Perspective_distortion).
-This can trigger a serious problem when one needs to use an unprocessed image to locate the exact position of an item.
-Therefore, in this project, we use several [linear equations and the corner positions](https://jason-chen-1992.weebly.com/home/-perspective-distortion-correction) to cope with this issue.
+This can trigger a serious problem when one needs to use an unprocessed image to find the exact position of an item.
+Therefore, in this project, we use several [linear equations and the corner positions](https://jason-chen-1992.weebly.com/home/-perspective-distortion-correction) to make corrections and hence cope with this issue.